KVamshiKR/Netflix_Clone/README.md

 🚀 Integrate a backend for user authentication
 🚀 Implement a dark mode toggle

+## ⚠️ Disclaimer

+This project is a clone of Netflix created purely for educational and learning purposes.
+It is not associated with, endorsed by, or affiliated with Netflix Inc. in any way.

+This site does not collect any personal data and is not used for phishing or malicious purposes.

 ## 📜 License
 This project is for educational purposes only and is not affiliated with Netflix.